Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= WIP 2.0.75 =
+- Sorting option added in the shop/products page.

 = 2.0.74 =
 - iDEAL addon fix (this payment method option was getting selected by default when enabled).
 - Better thumbnail positioning within the product template display.